raganwald/braythwayt.com/_posts/2013-04-29-calling-all-hackers.md

 The current state of programming feels like that ridiculous Space Opera, where there are some midi-programmions in our blood, and if you have enough, you can wield emacs.
 Once again, we see an inside vs. outside culture.
 People like [Bret Victor](http://worrydream.com/) and [John Resig](http://ejohn.org) are trying to hack this dynamic.
 They need help, help from *hackers*.

 It's said that the most important words a scientist can utter are, "Hmmm, that's odd..."
 The idea that some people are programmers and some aren't is odd.
-Another thing that's odd: What's the dal with pair programming?
+Another thing that's odd: What's the deal with pair programming?

 Some people swear by it, some people swear when you mention it. *How is this not odd?* It's obvious to me that we don't understand pair programming.
 That is broken.
 We understand brainstorming ideas.
 We understand pair bicycle repair.
 We understand pair driving in rally racing.
 But we don't understand pair programming?